TitoLulu/geeky-hugo/exampleSite/content/about.md

   enable: true
   title: Work Experience
   experience_list:
-  - Best Writer Award
-  - Best New Newel
-  - Best Book
-  - Best Article
-  - Best New Newel
-  - Best New Newel
-  - Best Book
+  - Wizeline
-  - Best Article
+  - S&P Global
-  - Best New Newel
+  - PEG Africa (Bboxx)
-  - Best Book
+  - Egomonk

 ---
 As a data engineer with over four years of experience in the field, I have developed a wide range of skills and expertise in various technologies such as Python, AWS, Airflow, Scala, Spark, and Databricks.
 During my career, I had the opportunity to lead a team of Data Engineers that supported business operations across four countries, which allowed me to develop my leadership and collaboration skills.
 Additionally, I was the lead on a successful Data Migration/Sync project, managing over 4 TB of data.